Sinningia guttata

 Sinningia guttata flowers are distinctive for their white flowers spotted with purple, which are sometimes slightly fragrant.
 There is a narrow yellow stripe down the center of the corolla tube.

-It's showy, easy to grow, and blooms for several months.
+It's showy, usually (but not always) easy to grow, and blooms for several months.
 It also looks nice when it isn't in bloom.
 What's not to like?

 Phototropism

-The flowers bend toward the light, so they will often all be facing the same direction, as can be seen in the picture on the right and the one lower on this page.
+The flowers bend toward the light, so they will often all be facing the same direction, as can be seen in the picture on the right.
 The calyx is unusual for a sinningia too, being long, green, and leaflike, a feature this plant shares with S. lindleyi.
 The calyx is much larger than the flowerbud in its early stages, and completely surrounds it.
 The leaves are shiny green on top, and sometimes have a reddish flush on the undersides.

 Tuber